-Financial companies prefer this proximity so they can give customers more flexibility and choice in how and where to interact with them.
+Companies specializing in Financial Services Solutions prefer this proximity so they can give customers more flexibility and choice in how and where to interact with them.
 In order to do this, the businesses need it to be faster, easier, and more affordable to reach out towards customers physically.

 This may mean spreading a network of offices further, or deploying more ATMs or kiosks.
 It will certainly require the ability to deliver innovative services using video and other technologies to all locations, of whatever type.